mongodb/specifications/source/unified-test-format/unified-test-format.rst

-The ``waitForPrimaryChange`` operation instructs the test runner to wait until the provided MongoClient discovers a different primary from the one in the provided `TopologyDescription`_.
-If the provided `TopologyDescription`_ does not include a primary, then this operation will wait until the client discovers any primary.
+The ``waitForPrimaryChange`` operation instructs the test runner to wait until the provided MongoClient discovers a different primary from the one in the provided `TopologyDescription <entity_topologydescription_>`_.
+If the provided TopologyDescription does not include a primary, then this operation will wait until the client discovers any primary.

 The following arguments are supported:

 - ``client``: Required string.
 See `commonOptions_client`_.

   The clienty entity MUST the same one from which ``topologyDescription`` was derived.
-Test runners do not need to ensure this.
+Test runners do not need to verify this.

-- ``topologyDescription``: Required string.
-See `commonOptions_topologyDescription`_.
+- ``priorTopologyDescription``: Required string.
+The name of a `TopologyDescription <entity_topologydescription_>`_ entity which will be used to determine if the primary has changed or not.

 - ``timeoutMS``: Optional integer.
 The number of milliseconds to wait for the primary change before timing out and failing the test.
 If unspecified, a